silviaCerby/gitbook/docs/management/credential_management/vaults/generate-and-manage-the-recovery-keys-for-your-vault.md

 ---
-description: This article describes how workspace Admins can generate and manage the recovery keys for local encryption vaults.
+description: "This article describes how workspace Admins can generate and manage the recovery keys for local encryption vaults."
 intercom_id: 8376680
 ---